alanamontoya/Twitter_Sentiment_Analysis/README.md

 Twitter has historically served as a vital tool for making social measurements.
 Millions of individuals openly share their opinions on a wide array of subjects, making Twitter a rich resource for both research and business applications.
 For example, researchers have shown that the "mood" of communication on twitter [reflects biological rhythms](https://www.nytimes.com/2011/09/30/science/30twitter.html) and can even used to [predict the stock market](https://arxiv.org/pdf/1010.3003&embedded=true).

 This project leverages Twitter's API to delve into and analyze the vast data produced by users.
-We aim to perform sentiment analysis, examine the connections between tweet locations and moods, and identify prevailing trends in tweet content.
-The overarching goal is to harness Python and the Twitter API to extract meaningful insights from social media data, enhancing our understanding of digital communication patterns.
+The aim is to perform sentiment analysis, examine the connections between tweet locations and moods, and identify prevailing trends in tweet content.
+The overarching goal is to harness Python and the Twitter API to extract meaningful insights from social media data, enhancing understanding of digital communication patterns.

 ### Objectives

 *	Access Twitter’s Application Programming Interface (API) using python to download tweets (note: this was done when Twitter's API was still available).
 *	Estimate the public's perception (the sentiment) toward specific terms or phrases found in tweets.